Here Comes the Heat Wave

 Applications & Health Benefits

-Just as much as it can be used for harm, these plants can be used for good too!
 A recent research study conducted by UCLA has found that capsaicin possesses the potential to destroy cancer cells.
 Chiles host several other health benefits such as promoting or aiding in longevity and the capsaicin can even make meals more satiating.
 The spicy fruit also contains an antioxidant with a ton of vitamin C which is why chiles, most commonly cayenne, are often one of the top ingredients in increasingly popular wellness shots that aid in sinus relief and immunity boosts.

 Dried Green Pepper